Strong non-vanishing of cohomologies and strong non-freeness of adjoint line bundles on $n$-Raynaud surfaces: Introduction

 \section{Introduction}

-In \cite{Ra78} Raynaud constructed a surface $X$ in positive characteristic with an ample line bundle $\mathcal {L}$ such that $H^1(X,\mathcal {L}^{-1})\neq0$, a counter example to Kodaira vanishing.
-Generally speaking, we know that vanishing theorem is a key factor in the proof of the following famous conjecture proposed by T. Fujita in \cite{Fu85} in characteristic zero: \begin{conj}[Fujita's conjecture] Let $X$ be a smooth projective variety of dimension $n$ over an algebraically closed field $\textbf{k}$ and $A$ an ample divisor on $X$.
-Then \begin{enumerate} \item when $m\geq n+1$, the adjoint linear system $|K_X + mA|$ is base point free and \item when $m\geq n+2$, the adjoint linear system $|K_X + mA|$ is very ample. \end{enumerate} \end{conj}
+In \cite{Ra78}, Raynaud constructed a smooth projective surface $X$ over a field of positive characteristic, equipped with an ample line bundle $\mathcal {L}$ satisfying $H^1(X,\mathcal {L}^{-1})\neq0$, thereby providing the first counterexample to the Kodaira vanishing theorem in positive characteristic.
+As we know, vanishing theorems traditionally play a crucial role in the study of the following celebrated conjecture, originally formulated by Fujita (cf. \cite{Fu85}) in characteristic zero: \begin{conj}[Fujita's conjecture] Let $X$ be a smooth projective variety of dimension $n$ over an algebraically closed field $\textbf{k}$ and $A$ an ample divisor on $X$.
+Then: \begin{enumerate} \item for $m\geq n+1$, the adjoint linear system $|K_X + mA|$ is base point free and \item for $m\geq n+2$, the adjoint linear system $|K_X + mA|$ is very ample. \end{enumerate} \end{conj}

-Nevertheless vanishing theorem is not a necessary condition of Fujita's conjecture since there indeed exist some cases where Fujita's conjecture holds while vanishing theorem is false such as quasi-elliptic surfaces.
-So, many people insisted that Fujita's conjecture should hold in positive characteristic and a lot of work has been done on how to produce global sections of adjoint line bundles in positive characteristic.
-However, exceeding one's expectations, Fujita's conjecture has been disproved in positive characteristic recently by the author with the cooperators in \cite{GZZ}.

-In this paper we formally give the definition of $n$-Tango curves and $n$-Raynaud surfaces, and find that some pathologies of an $n$-Raynaud surface are determined by the associated vecter bundle $\mathcal {E}$ on the base $n$-Tango curve.
-We will see that the larger the number $n$ is the more pathologies the surface catches, such as strong Kodaira non-vanishing (Theorem \ref{strongnonvanishing}) which is only depended on the degree of the associated divisor $\mathcal{L}$ (or $\mathcal{N}$) on the base $n$-Tango curve; But the strong non-freeness of adjoint line bundles is even more related with the degree sub-bundles in $\mathcal {E}$ with a fixed quotient line bundle $\mathcal {L}_0$ and a non-trivial parametrise space $\mathbb{P}(H^0(C,\mathcal {E}^{\vee}\otimes \mathcal {L}_0))$ (Theorem \ref{main}).
-And as a corollary, we give a simple disproof of Fujita's conjecture avoiding so many tedious computations in \cite{GZZ}.